 The school is nonsectarian and does not discriminate in admissions, educational programs, or employment against any individual on account of that individual’s sex, race, color, religion, age, sexual orientation, handicap or national or ethnic origin.
 Additionally, admission to the school shall not be limited on the basis of a student’s intellectual ability, measures of achievement or aptitude, athletic ability or disability.

 Any child who is qualified under the laws of New York State for admission to a New York City public school is qualified for admission to the school.
-The school shall enroll each eligible student who submits a timely application by the first day of April each year, unless the number of applications exceeds the capacity of the grade level or building.
+The school shall enroll each eligible student who submits a timely application by Thursday, April 1, 2021, unless the number of applications exceeds the capacity of the grade level or building.
 In such cases, students shall be accepted from among applicants by a lottery, allowing that enrollment preference will be given to pupils as stated below in Enrollment Preference.

 The lottery will be held within a week of the application deadline.
+The lottery will be held on Tuesday, April 6, 2021.
 The lottery is open to the public and an impartial guest is invited to witness the proceedings.
 The School will provide the following preferences to enroll new students:

 – Siblings of students enrolled in the school will have an absolute preference.

 – Students residing within the community school district of location.